MahnazHabibi/Pathway/README.md

 File "Disease_Pathways.xlsx" contains KEGG disease pathways with more than 10 genes related to Covid-19.

-To construct
-To calculate 6 stuctural features of pathways from PPI networks, we run an algorithm "Topological_Network.m".
+To calculate 6 structural feature of pathways from biological network related to COVID-19 pathways, we run an algorithm "Topological_feature.m".
 To run the algorithm follow the "Read_me.txt" steps.
 See the output at "Output.txt" file.
-Two other features (Cov(v) and ClD(v)) are calculated by Covid-Drug and Clinical-Drug groups reported in DrugBank.

-To select a final set of candidate proteins related to disease pathology, we evaluated these proteins with respect to the related pathways with DAVID tools (see "pathway related essential genes.xlsx" file).
+To select a top significant pathways related to COVID-19, we evaluated the Laplacian Score values  with respect to "Laplacian_Score_Feature_Selection.m" algorithm (see "Read_me.txt" file).